Baja Whalewatching Tours

 Immerse yourself in endless wildlife experiences on Searcher Natural History Tours’ signature 12-day itinerary to Baja California, Mexico.
 A world-class whalewatching destination, Baja California is home to over a dozen different whales, including curious gray whales of Laguna San Ignacio and Earth’s largest inhabitants, blue whales.
 Based on decades of respectful wildlife ecotourism, Searcher is granted unique access to Mexico’s protected areas so our guests may enjoy this phenomenal wildlife spectacle.
 The ultimate whale watching tour begins here.
 Join us!

-- Expect gray, blue, fin, humpback, sperm, Bryde’s, and pilot whales; while many more are possible
+- Expect gray, blue, fin, humpback, sperm, Bryde’s, and pilot whales; while many more whales and dolphins are possible

-- Bird in a variety of habitats including mangroves, deserts, open ocean, and shore
+- Birds in a variety of habitats including mangroves, deserts, open ocean, and shore

 - Join playful sea lions and tropical reef fishes underwater in snorkel spots in Sea of Cortez

 - Swim with whale sharks, the largest fish in the sea (optional activity)

 - Enjoy exuberant herds of dolphin as they swim alongside Searcher

 Travel to San Diego, California.
 Board Searcher at Fisherman’s Landing by 8 p.m. for passenger orientation.
 Depart at 10 p.m.